 Jessup Correctional Institute

-Based on the utility mapping files and data, the engineering team is able to prepare demolition contract documents that contain complete utility system data.
-Appropriate steps can then be taken to preserve and protect critical utility systems to remain.
-A well-defined demolition scope can be derived from the plans and a responsible bid for removal activities can be prepared.
+Based on the utility mapping files and data, the engineering team was able to prepare demolition contract documents that contained complete utility system data.
+Appropriate steps were then taken to preserve and protect critical utility systems to remain.
+A well-defined demolition scope was derived from the plans and a responsible bid for removal activities could be prepared.